Blue Bombers Forum

 Lost in the X number of dollars promised is quality.
 Lost is the reason the CFL came into being, local guys Canada wide playing the game for the love of it, cities cheering for their own.

-Quote from: theaardvark on Today at 04:01:19 PMGood job, Stewy, you have earned your salary and the trust the league put in you in spades.
+Quote from: theaardvark on May 28, 2026, 04:01:19 PMGood job, Stewy, you have earned your salary and the trust the league put in you in spades.

 And as soon as Stew began changing things, I knew this was inevitable.